metalogica/majemoji/README.md

 <img src="http://g.recordit.co/Wjoy1k2yvT.gif"/>

 ## Installation
-💡 The install script will do two things:
-* 1. Copy the majemoji code into your `oh-my-zsh directory`.
-* 2. Modify your `ZSH_THEME` variable in your `zshrc` file.

 ### Automatic install
 🌈 Copy and paste the code below into your terminal in one thicc 🍑 chunk and bam you're ready to go! 🚀
 ```